WildBuckwheat/AIO-Micro-Hammond-Faceplate/README.md

 # Ordering

 Upload the gerber files to your board manufacturer and double check that the selected PCB is 1.6mm thickness.
 1.6mm is the default thickness of most board manufacturers.
+If ordering from JLCPCB, you should set "Remove Order Number" to "Specify a Location."
+That will place the order number on the JLCJLCJLCJLC placeholder.